 Vitamin D may play an important role in immune health, as several types of immune cells have vitamin D receptors.
 Vitamin D may also stimulate the production of immune cells and other components of the immune system.

 Vitamin D is found naturally in a few foods, including eggs, tuna, and salmon, and is added to milk and some yogurts.
-The suggested daily intake for vitamin D is 15 mcg, which is the equivalent of six eight-ounce glasses of milk, four ounces of cooked sockeye salmon or about 14 eggs.
+The recommended daily intake for vitamin D is 15 mcg, which is the equivalent of six eight-ounce glasses of milk, four ounces of cooked sockeye salmon or about 14 eggs.
 If this sounds like a lot, it’s because it is!
 But dietary supplements can help you meet your daily vitamin D needs.1

 A to Zinc